peteroupc/MailLib/docs/PeterO.Text.Encodings.md

  * A character set is a set of code points which are each assigned to a single text character.
 (This may also be called acoded character set.)
 As used here, character sets don't define the in-memory representation of those code points.

- * A character encoding is a mapping from a sequence of code points (from one or more character sets) to a sequence of bytes and vice versa.
+ * A character encoding is a mapping from a sequence of code points, in one or more specific character sets, to a sequence of bytes and vice versa.

  * ASCII is a 128-code-point character set that includes the English letters and digits, common punctuation and symbols, and control characters.
-As used here, its code points match the code points 0 to 127 in the Unicode Standard.
+As used here, its code points match the code points within the Basic Latin range (0-127 or U + 0000 to U + 007F) of the Unicode Standard.

 There are several kinds of character encodings: